Skip to main content

 EnvironmentWhere scopes are declaredFormat

-OnPremiseApp registration POST requestresource.read / resource.write
+OnPremiseApp registration POST requestresource.permission

 In both cases, the principle of least privilege applies, meaning you should request only the scopes your app actually needs.